VirologyCharite/2025-berlin-python-course/README.md

 There are many more.
 I am not showing you the shell.
 There are many, many packages.
 There are many graphics packages.
 You could have AI write all the course code (bit we won't).

+## Programming is actually pretty simple

+It's almost all just common sense.
+Think about how you would do something in the real world, then do that in the computer.

+Things that make programming seem hard are: weird names, weird details, frozen accidents.

+Programming is often dressed up to look harder than it is.
+People with knowledge making themselves seem important and protecting their positions.

+It might look like there are big differences between you and others in the class, but that's not the case at all.
+Not in what you already know and not in your aptitude, since what's mainly needed is clear thinking and common sense.

+If you don't understand something, probably half the people in the room don't either.
+Please speak up!

+There are _very few_ control flow things (if/then/else, looping).

+There are _very few_ data structures (lists, sets, dictionaries).

+These things are just fancy names for things you have been doing every day for your entire life.

+Almost all programs start out and then grow in the same way.
+From something very simple.
+From an itch.
+They always look complex when you arrive late, after many incremental rounds of development.

+Many things are packaged up, easy to install, well documented, and show example usage.

+All programming languages are (more or less) the same.

 ## Thinking clearly about how we do things